 Or maybe there’s some kind of terrorist attack.
 We need to have information.

-But the problem is in a lot of the situation, those information are not always accessible for those who are d/Deaf and hard of hearing.
+But the problem is in a lot of the situation, those information are not always accessible for those who are deaf.
 And that’s a thing that bugs me because, let’s face it, everyone needs those information.

 And if you’re someone who is hearing, then of course, you’d want to know those information yourself, wouldn’t you?
 You’d want to have access for it.